Cyances/M1A1AbramsAMP/README.md

 	<ul>
 		<li>Armor testing done in game which can result in inconsistency between the area shot at, and the angle and distance from it.
 However, I did my best to shoot at less than 100 meters and as close to 0 degrees for the perpendicular shot to the armor face.</li>
 		<li>The only exception is the turret cheek and hull front where I emulated a headon engagement.</li>
-		<li>HA and HC armor figures are just a flat 12.5% and 25% increase in protection becaue finding proper documentation is difficult (please don't violate ITAR).
+		<li>HA and HC armor figures are rouhgly a 30% and 45% increase in protection becaue finding proper documentation is difficult (please don't violate ITAR).
 However, the values can be changed in the future if required.
 Although if you believe you found a seemingly decent (and unclass) source for the values, please let me know.</li>
-		<li>If the protection increase appears to be low, I'm basing the values relative to the available (REDFOR) vanilla and modded penetrators.
+		<li>If the protection increase seem to be arbitrary, I'm basing the values relative to the available (REDFOR) vanilla and modded penetrators.
 Example would be HA's cheek array would barely hold against a vanilla 3BM32 (560mm which is highest REDFOR pen value) while the HC would completely protect against it.</li>
 		<li>HU armor figures are based on Steal Beasts Abrams and my own inputs.
 It's basically the Abrams that received armor improvements everywhere (BEGONE SWaP-C).</li>
 	</ul>
 </p>